-When deciding whether or not to hire a professional for smoke damage, you will be asking yourself a lot of questions.
+When deciding whether or not to hire a professional for smoke damage, you may ask yourself how smoking damages your house.
 This article will help you assess if you can take care of the damage on your own or if you will have to call in a pro.
 If you can handle it on your own, we will give you all the tips and tricks you will need.

 Smoke particles are as small as 0.1 microns.
 To put that into perspective, a piece of hair is as wide as 700 smoke particles.
 This means smoke will penetrate your walls, light fixtures, HVAC, vents, carpet, ceiling, wood, plastic, etc. Anything and everything that is porous can be damaged by smoke.
 In addition to causing a long-term smoke smell, it stains.
 Smoke residue and buildup will continue to emit particles for years if not properly treated.
 Smoke is corrosive so it will damage your property over time.

 Smoke damage is caused by anything that produces smoke, even if it is just cigarettes.
 If the smell doesn’t give it away, you can look for other signs of smoke damage.
 Wall discoloration is one of the most common signs.
 Pictures and paintings will reveal an imprint of the original wall color when removed.
-Soot tags are another sign of fire damage.
+Soot tags are another sign of fire or smoke damage.
 Soot tags are chains of soot that cling together that look just like black spider webs.
+Cigarette smoking indoors really damages your house.
 Lastly, check out the HVAC filter for discoloration or smoke residue.
 You can assess a property for smoke damage by looking for these signs.

 Smoke is one of the trickiest smells to deodorize and will likely require professional help.
 A fire is a terrible combination of bad odor and long-lasting property damage.
 The heat of a fire causes the smoke to penetrate deep within your house.
 To get rid of the smell completely, you must eliminate all the smoke particles.
 Trickier smoke odors will have to be combated with either an ozone generator, hydroxyl generator, or thermal fogger.
 All of which helps to recreate the conditions that allowed the smoke to penetrate deeply.
+This is another way how smoke damages your house.
 Additionally, ozone and hydroxyl treatments work on a molecular level to combat odor.
 If the smell is mild, and there aren’t signs of property damage, you can probably get away with doing it yourself.
 However, we recommend consulting a professional since smoke is a corrosive carcinogen.

 The most common cleaning method is to clean with roto-brushes.
 However, these are impossible to completely sanitize.
 Find a company that uses a rubber whip system, which can effectively be sanitized.
 This system is designed to be especially thorough.
 It is used to clean ducts in houses after mold remediation or devastating fire.
 We use the rubber whip system so our customers avoid cross-contamination.